Wedding Photography Timelines

 Before going over each season, I like to establish general guidelines for how long things take on the wedding day.
 Depending on if you’re having a first look and if there’s travel involved, I sometimes start up to 5 hours before the ceremony.
 Every wedding is different, so thats why we spend the time discussing you as a couple first, so that I know what we need for wedding day!

-• 1 hours for details and getting ready: When I arrive on-site, the bride is typically in final getting ready stages of hair and makeup, and I spend that time photographing the invitations, shoes, jewelry, and anything else important to the couple!
+• 1-4 hours for details and getting ready: When I arrive on-site, I am usually shooting a full day and just an hour after the hair and makeup is setup.
+For many photographers its the final getting ready stages of hair and makeup.
+We spend that time photographing the invitations, shoes, jewelry, and anything else important to the couple!
+For me, I am testing shots for the creative deliveries all morning, and then capturing the moments as they happen.
 I always ask the bride to place those details somewhere clean and non cluttered.
 If we move the dress we get one of your girls to help us.
 I dont touch the dress, I dont move it, because I am not part of the storyline.

 • 30 minutes for getting dressed: We all know that every dress is different.
 Some take no time to put on, others take some time.
 This also allows you to use the restroom before the events kick off.